rantav/flask-restful-swagger/README.md

         'name': {
             'type': 'string'
         },
-        'mail': MyModel,
+        'mail': EmailModel,
-        'moreMails': MyModel.array()
+        'keys': KeysModel.array()
     }
     required = ['name']
 ```

 You can build your models according to the [swagger schema object specification](http://swagger.io/specification/#schemaObject)

 It is recommended that you always return a model in your views.
-This way, you will always keep your code and your
-documentation in sync.
+This way, you will always keep your code and your documentation in sync.

 # Using authentication

-In the example above, the view `Todo` was a subclass of `Resource`. `Resource` is provided by `flask_restful`.
+In the example above, the view `UserItemResource` is a subclass of `Resource`, which is provided by `flask_restful`.
 However,
 `flask_restful_swagger_2` provides a thin wrapper around `Resource` to provide authentication.
 By using this, you can
 not only prevent access to resources, but also hide the documentation depending on the provided `api_key`.